ckapoor7/GANs/README.md

 ## Vanilla GAN
 A *"vanilla GAN"* for the sole reason that it is a very rudimentary implementation, which is **not at all** optimized for speed.
 This is a complete end to end implmentation from scratch done in the large part using ```numpy``` arrays.
 As an input, I pass it a list of a **single digit** from 0-9 which consequently starts the generation process of fake examples.
 A total of **100** ```epochs``` seems to be sufficient in producing plausible images.\
 I map the examples onto a 4x4 grid.
 Since the input pixels were scaled to a value between 0-1, for generating the I have converted the scaled feature back to grayscale values.
 Also, for the ease of loading in the CSV files for the MNIST digits, I used the ```keras``` backend framework to cut down (a tad bit significantly) on my work.
-At an average, training the GAN for a single digit seems to take about 2 minutes and 50 seconds which is not too bad for a first attempt:)\
+At an average, training the GAN for a single digit seems to take about **3 minutes** which is not too bad for a first attempt:)\
 The Google colab notebook can be found [here](https://colab.research.google.com/drive/1P7bhxQaUWDE-b3WcbfoIdMmB_ovtVOxZ)
 ### Result
 I ran the code for generating examples of the digit 0.\